freemanfinicum/community-crypto-union/README.md

-# Community-Crypto-Union
+# Community-Crypto-Union Asset Exchange-  CCUAE

-Community-Crypto-Union and Exchange founds itself on the principles of Sovereignty, Independence and Privacy.
+Community-Crypto-Union Asset Exchange founds itself on the principles of Sovereignty, Independence and Privacy.

-I, as leader of project development of a:  Community-Crypto-Union and Exchange Project am asking everyone and anyone to team up with me on this monumental project.
+I, as leader of project development of a:  Community-Crypto-Union Asset Exchange Project am inviting everyone to team up with me on this monumental project.
 This project is not about me, it's all about bringing forth an alternative in the crypto-space where there was none.
-I am asking like minded individuals to participate, contribute and collaborate together in creating a community-crypto-unionin and exchange for everyone.
+I am asking like minded individuals to participate, contribute and collaborate with me together in creating a community-crypto-unionin asset exchange for everyone.
 I will create an alternative solution to the existing and dying fiat based financial system.
 I feel that International demand for crypto account services will increase substantially over the next few years.
 The <a href="https://www.crypto-news.net/beyond-cryptocurrency-blockchain-use-growing-rapidly-outside-of-finance-industry/" target="_blank">adoption and use of crypto-currencies is increasing</a> and I/we get to provide crypto financial account services to everyone on this planet that is interested.

-At this point in time, <a href="http://www.heatledger.com/" target="_blank">HEATLedger</a> blochchain solutions appear to be the best platform to implement and developed a new generation of crypto-union and exchange.
-My first concept of crypto-union and exchange includes union of account holders in common cause with stated community-crypto-union priciples as stated, sovereignty, independence and privacy.
-The crypto-union concept supports union members to collaborate and vote and work together in developing the future of community-crypto-union.
-I am looking at the OpenLedger DC as an ongoing model of what community-crypto-union can be.
-I am always open to new possibilities to bring forth my vision; community-crypto-union and exchange
+At this point in time, <a href="http://www.heatledger.com/" target="_blank">HEATLedger</a> blochchain solutions appear to be the best platform to implement and developed the next generation of crypto-union and asset exchange.
+My first concept of crypto-union and asset exchange includes union of account holders in common cause with stated community-crypto-union priciples as stated, sovereignty, independence and privacy.
+The crypto-union concept supports union members to collaborate, work together  and vote to create the future of Community-Crypto-Union Asset Exchange.
+I am looking at the OpenLedger DC as a staring point for Community-Crypto-Union Asset Exchange.
+Will you consider participating in the future of blockchain based personal financial solutions...

-Contact me directly at ereidhead@gmail.com to ask any questions about the development and implementation of;  Community-Crypto-Union and Exchange.

-Here are a summary of the community-crypto-union aka ccu development timeline...

-At this point in time, the new OpenLedger/Bitshares DC's <a href="https://ito.investy.io/" target="_blank">INVESTY</a> ITO can be a model for interim project development...

-Community-Crypto-Union proposed road map

-10-2017 Declaration of Preject Development-  community-crypto-union

-10-2017 - 12-31-2017 Project Development- community-crypto-union
+Community-Crypto-Union Asset Exchange-  CCUAE principles-

-Sovereignty, independence and privacy
+Sovereignty, Independence and Privacy

-Open source peer2peer

-Provide crypto account services to the ~2Billion un-banked people in the world today
+Provide crypto account services to the ~2 Billion un-banked people in the world today

+HEATLedger based next generation blockchain solution and native assets HEAT tokens

+HEAT Wallet-  Token transfer and private messeging on the decentralized open source p2p network

+Direct Crypto Trading-  users can trade cryptocurrencies right from their wallet on p2p orderbooks without going through an exchange

+HEATLedger technology, five man-years in the making, including;  Java based code, cryptography and p2p consensus code based on MIT licensed NXT, architected for use with private chains, unlimited scalability and use multiple blockchains

-Provide an alternative to the existing crypto exchanges now operating
+Community-Crypto-Union Asset Exchange-  can provide an alternative to the existing crypto-currecy exchanges now operating

-Enroll, enroll and enroll and market, market and market
+Contact me directly at ereidhead@gmail.com and ask any questions about the development and implementation of;  Community-Crypto-Union Asset Exchange.